Asymptotics of classical spin networks: Introduction

-\rm{(b)} The evaluation $\la \Ga,\ga\ra^P$ of a spin network $(\Ga,\ga)$ is defined to be zero if it is not admissible.
-An admissible spin network is evaluated by the following algorithm. \begin{itemize} \item Use the cyclic ordering to thicken the vertices into disks and the edges into untwisted bands. \item Replace the vertices and edges by the linear combinations of arcs as shown in Figure \ref{fig.evaluation}. \item Finally the resulting linear combination of closed loops is evaluated by assigning the value $(-2)^n$ to a term containing $n$ loops. \end{itemize} \end{definition}
+\rm{(b)} The Penrose evaluation $\la \Ga,\ga\ra^P$ of a spin network $(\Ga,\ga)$ is defined to be zero if it is not admissible.
+If it is admissible, its evaluation is given by the following algorithm. \begin{itemize} \item Use the cyclic ordering to thicken the vertices into disks and the edges into untwisted bands. \item Replace the vertices and edges by the linear combinations of arcs as follows:

-For example, in Figure \ref{fig.exspin} the $\Theta$ network and the Cube are admissible, the $5$-sided drum and the $9j$-symbol are not.
+\item Finally the resulting linear combination of closed loops is evaluated by assigning the value $(-2)^n$ to a term containing $n$ loops. \end{itemize} \end{definition} In the above definition the summation is over all permutations $\sigma$ of the $a$ arcs at an edge colored $a$.
+The Penrose evaluation $\la \Ga,\ga\ra^P$ of a spin network is always an integer.
 Note that the admissibility condition is equivalent to saying that the strands can be connected at each vertex as in Figure \ref{fig.evaluation}.
-Note also that cubic ribbon graphs $\Ga$ are allowed to have multiple edges, loops and may be disconnected with components that contain no vertices.
-In addition, $\Ga$ may be and non-planar (contrary to the requirement of many authors \cite{We,Mou,KL}), as long as one fixes a cyclic ordering of the edges at each vertex.
+Note also that cubic ribbon graphs $\Ga$ are allowed to have multiple edges, loops and several connected components including components that contain no vertices.
+In addition, $\Ga$ is allowed to be non-planar (contrary to the requirement of many authors \cite{We,Mou,KL}), as long as one fixes a cyclic ordering of the edges at each vertex.
 The latter condition is implicit in \cite{Pe1}.
-It turns out that a different cyclic ordering on a vertex of a spin network effects its evaluation by a sign; see Lemma \ref{lem.evaluation} below.
+It turns out that changing the cyclic ordering at a vertex of a spin network changes its evaluation by single sign; see Lemma \ref{lem.evaluation} below.